Acidburn0zzz/BSoD.NET/README.md

 ###How to use

+1) Download and open the .sln file in Visual Studio*
-1) Execute virus/bin/Debug/virus.exe
+2) Execute virus/bin/Debug/virus.exe
-2) Follow instructions stated in upper paragraph to regain control of your system
+3) Follow instructions stated in upper paragraph to regain control of your system

 #We guarantee no harm is done to your computer.
-If you doubt, you can always open the project in Visual Studio* and recompile

 *Visual Studio offers a free trial of 30 days